krateoplatformops/krateo-v2-docs/docs/30-how-to-guides/10-installing-krateo.md

 ## Basic Installation

-Installing Kargo with default configuration is quick and easy.
+Installing Krateo with default configuration is quick and easy.

 You will need: